Garage Door Springs

 If two torsion springs balance the garage door, they are typically mounted to the spring anchor bracket above the middle of the garage door.
 Having two springs on the garage door tends to make it safer, especially if one spring breaks when the door is open.
 The other spring will then keep the garage door from falling and injuring a person or causing damage to the garage door or other property.

 Double-car garage doors, with either one spring or two springs, will have a center support bracket (pictured).
-Single car garage doors will not have this bracket--typically nothing supports the middle of the shaft.
+Single car garage doors will not have this bracket--typically, nothing supports the middle of the shaft.

-Does your door use EZ-Set torsion springs?
-Go to our EZ-Set Torsion Spring page to learn more and to order new springs for your garage.
+Does your door use EZ-SET torsion springs?
+Go to our EZ-SET Torsion Spring page to learn more and to order new springs for your garage.

 The center of the shaft has a circular piece that fits on the center support bracket.
 When the garage door opens, the circular piece rotates with the shaft and remains on the center bracket.